zyyjjj/corr_pooling_replication_package/README.md

 ## Overview

 This is the code package for the paper 'Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors', to appear in Management Science.
-We conduct rigorous theoretical analysis and realistic simulation to understand the benefit of accounting for correlation and concentration-dependent test errors in group testing for large-scale screening of infectious diseases.
+We conduct rigorous theoretical analysis and realistic simulation to understand the benefit of accounting for correlation and concentration-dependent test errors in group testing for repeated large-scale screening of infectious diseases.

 We provide information about the simulation in this folder.